 From March to May, 2012, the New York nonprofit Artists Space hosted Radical Localism, which presented work from and affiliated with a community media center on the Mexico-US border, Mexicali Rose.
 Organized by Semiotext(e) co-editor and writer Chris Kraus, with an accompanying symposium, the exhibition showed Mexicali Rose (founded in 2006 by Marco Vera) as a gallery, workshop, cinema club, radio station, but above all, as a reflexive space in the barrio where children and adults could come together in a creative capacity.
 Working with local youth, encompassing neighborhood kids and transient teenagers drifting between border towns, the center promotes a form of communal learning as an alternative assembly to the various machines.
 The space catalyzes a regional and local intensity and gallery openings frequently turn into block parties.
 Born out of necessity and a pedagogic impetus, Mexicali Rose demonstrates a potent example of the new ways we might organize ourselves.

 A symposium, “The City Machine and its Streets – Anomalous Ecologies,” co-presented The Femicide Machine and Radical Localism: Art, Video and Culture from Pueblo Nuevo’s Mexicali Rose concurrent with the exhibition.
-The humble event brought together journalists Sergio Haro, Sergio González Ramírez, and Ben Ehrenreich, and screened documentary and experimental films from Mexicali Rose youth and artist-mentors.
+The humble event brought together journalists Sergio Haro, Sergio González Rodríguez, and Ben Ehrenreich, and screened documentary and experimental films from Mexicali Rose youth and artist-mentors.
+According to González Rodríguez, we need to to make inroads in education and information.
+Likewise, Marco Vera notes that it is easier to critique the media than to create a viable alternative.
 A bridge, a wall, a garbage dump beget a book, an exhibition, a symposium.
 If The Femicide Machine personifies a para-state acting as a criminal or sociopath, we can imagine instead more productive professional or behavioural possibilities.
 Similarly, we might reconceive each side of the border modifying itself and the other as a lovers’ quarrel.
-According to González Ramírez, the transborder displays ‘temporalities,’ ‘configurations,’ and ‘emergent mutations.’
+Ultimately, the transborder displays ‘temporalities,’ ‘configurations,’ and ‘emergent mutations.’
 What is needed is still the most elusive of all things to conjure, since this circumstance of resistance requires that the unspeakable be spoken and that the impossible be done.
 Lest we forget the machine’s integrity is “complemented by the human element that devised it, keeps it running, and at some point, can destroy it.” \\\